Wavesonics/hammer-editor/DEVELOPMENT.md

 `dev` mode will use a separate config directory so that you don't accidentally mess with production data.

+### Desktop App with Hot Reload

+`gradlew :desktop:hotRunJvm -PhotReload --auto` runs the desktop app under [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload); saving a file re-composes the running UI.
+Drop `--auto` to trigger reloads explicitly with `gradlew :desktop:reload -PhotReload`.

+`-PhotReload` is mandatory, and it changes how the app is assembled:

+- The app runs on Nucleus' AWT backend instead of Tao (`-Dhammer.desktop.backend=awt`, read by `selectBackend()` in `Main.kt`).
+Hot Reload instruments `ComposeWindow.setContent`, which the Tao backend never calls, so under Tao it sees no windows at all.
+- `nucleus.decorated-window-tao` is swapped for `nucleus.decorated-window-jbr`.
+Tao has to leave the classpath entirely, not just go unused: it registers a `MainDispatcherFactory` service that pins `Dispatchers.Main` to Tao's thread unconditionally, which makes AndroidX Lifecycle throw on the AWT event thread.

+Window decorations therefore come from a different implementation than in a packaged build.
+Everything above the window level is the same code.

+`.mcp.json` exposes the Compose Hot Reload MCP server (`:desktop:hotMcpServerJvm`) to AI agents: reload, read the semantic tree, take screenshots, and drive the UI.
+Start the app first; the server connects to whatever is running and does not need `-PhotReload` itself.

+On Wayland, `take_screenshot` goes through `java.awt.Robot`, which JBR routes to the xdg-desktop-portal screen share prompt.
+The first capture blocks until you approve it; tick "Remember This Selection" or every screenshot prompts again. `get_semantic_tree` needs no permission and is usually the more useful tool anyway.

 ### Android App

 Select the `Android` run target in the IDE and run it.